K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 Drowsiness is the tendency of an individual to fall asleep.
 There are three main phases of sleep: awake, Non-Rapid Eye Movement (NREM) sleep and Rapid Eye Movement (REM) sleep.

-NREM can then be subdivided three stages by using brain waves data from electroenephalograms (EEG) (Brodbeck et al., 2012):
+NREM can then be subdivided three stages by using brain waves data from electroencephalograms (EEG) (Brodbeck et al., 2012):

     - Stage 1: Awake to Asleep transition (drowsy)
     - Stage 2: Light Sleep
     - Stage 3: Deep Sleep

 Drowsiness detection methods typically attempt at detecting the early stages of NREM.

 Drowsiness-related accidents show recurring characteristics.
 They occur primarily late at night (0:00 AM – 7:00 AM) or in the early afternoon (2:00 PM – 4:00 PM).
-Usually there are no signs of vehicle defects or breaks usage and the weather conditions are generally good with clear visibility (Sahayadhas et al., 2012).
+Usually, there are no signs of vehicle defects or breaks usage and the weather conditions are generally good with clear visibility (Sahayadhas et al., 2012).
 Studies by Philip et al. (2005) and Thiffault et al. (2001) have identified the monotony of the road environment as a possible trigger for drowsiness.
-Moreover, signs of drowsiness based on the drivers performance can be observed within 20-25 minutes of driving (Philip et al., 2005).
+Moreover, signs of drowsiness based on the drivers' performance can be observed within 20-25 minutes of driving (Philip et al., 2005).

 Additionally, the European Road Safety Observatory identified the lack of sleep, time spent on a task, monotony of the road and the internal body clock, as main sources of drowsiness that can lead to fatal accidents (European Commision, 2018).